Ethelbert Road's Vision

 We use Letters and Sounds as a structural basis of our phonics programme, which provides the sequence of learning and the structure for our assessments, but we enrich the programme with carefully chosen resources and activities in order to meet the criteria set down by the DfE for good phonics teaching.

-Our Literacy/Early Years Leader regularly monitors provision of our phonics programme, to ensure that learning meets our high standards, that lessons are muli-sensory and that children’s progress is carefully tracked.
+Our Literacy/Early Years Leader regularly monitors provision of our phonics programme, to ensure that learning meets our high standards, that lessons are multi-sensory and that children’s progress is carefully tracked.
 We make sure all new staff are given high quality phonics CPD, and we provide regular ‘refreshers’ in terms of monitoring and feedback, staff twilights, and peer coaching, using our own experts to demonstrate lessons and share experiences.
 We all teach to the same programme.

 As we believe the reading scheme should fit the child’s needs, and not the child fit into one scheme, we use a range of reading schemes to support reading.
 We have Reading Ambassadors and Reading Volunteers who support the lowest 20% readers in the school.
 Our Reading Ambassadors hear these children read at least 3 times a week and promote reading for pleasure.

 - ALL children will be heard read every week (guided reading, individual reading, reading volunteers, Reading Ambassadors, reading buddies).